 I love my veggie broth bowls and think you will, too!
 I have to emphasize that you can customize this to your tastes and/or what you have on hand.

 All kinds of proteins work well in these bowls – think beef, turkey, chicken, shredded pork, tofu, tempeh, firm white fish, scallops, salmon, etc…play around with it and see what combo you like best.
 Try adding beans, if you love them.
-And don’t ever be afraid to use leftovers in this recipe; in fact it’s a perfect vehicle for your leftover proteins and veggies.
+I especially love this dish with a poached egg in it, so be sure and give it a try if you enjoy poached eggs.
+And don’t ever be afraid to use leftovers in this recipe; in fact, it’s a perfect vehicle for your leftover proteins and veggies.

 The types of veggies you use are limited only by your imagination, so load up on your favorites.